daveyarwood/vim-diet-salve/README.markdown

 # vim-diet-salve

-Tim Pope's original [vim-salve][salve] plugin provided static Vim support for [Leiningen][lein] and [Boot][boot].
+Tim Pope's original [vim-salve][salve] plugin provides static Vim support for [Leiningen][lein] and [Boot][boot].

 > Leiningen ran... [the ants] would get to him soon, despite the salve on